-Familiarizing oneself with how one is a part of networks could lead to reflection, resulting in the possibility of being able to choose the networks one participates in.
+Familiarising oneself with how one is a part of networks could lead to reflection, resulting in the possibility of being able to choose the networks one participates in.
 Each person's life is made up of a sequence of connections that can be examined in a critical manner.
 The challenge would be to have a better understanding of the range of these connections so each person could clearly see his or her participation, voluntary or not, in certain networks.

 Concerning ways of life, making purchases, for example, becomes less of a neutral act.
 Not choosing certain products when buying is a way to reject certain networks of production.
 On the contrary, continuing to buy certain products is one possible way to support and maintain a market for them.
-This is not the same thing as connecting yourself to long or short distribution chains.
-Favoring local production can allow you to avoid supporting certain flows of goods and consequently avoid generating certain types of pollution, like pollution from traffic.
+Being connected to short distribution chains is not the same as being connected to long distribution chains.
+Favouring local production is one way to avoid supporting certain flows of goods and consequently avoid generating certain types of pollution, like pollution from traffic.

-b) Choice of connections and reticular options in the consumer society
+Choice of connections and reticular options in the consumer society happens prior to the purchasing.

-Studies on consumer behavior show that there is an increasing interest in knowing the origins of products.
-Even if the price and the quality are still determining factors, consumers are paying more and more attention to other criteria, like the country of origin and the production conditions.
-This train of thought can lead to examining what happens prior to the purchasing.
 Supporters of ethical consumerism assert that consumer's attention to the aforementioned criteria could cause certain changes to be made in production, particularly concerning social or environmental issues.
 The act of purchasing is no longer done just to satisfy certain wishes or needs, but has become a way to express ethical beliefs.
-Many researchers who are analyzing this behavior qualify this tendency as political consumerism.23
+Many researchers who are analysing this behaviour qualify this tendency as political consumerism.11